vladimir-vakhter/stm32wb55_ble_p2p/README.md

 # stm32wb55_ble

 # Brief
 BLE functionality of STM32WB55.
-This project implements a P2P (peer-to-peer, or point-to-point) communication between a BLE peripheral and a base station.
+This project implements a P2P (peer-to-peer, or point-to-point) communication between a BLE [peripheral](#peripheral) and a [base station](#central).
 The application allows to eluminate a blue LED on the peripheral and to receive a notification on the central in the event when a push button was pressed on the peripheral.
 Read below for more details.

 # Hardware
 ## Devices
-### BLE Peripheral
+### Peripheral
 The Nucleo-68 evaluation board from the P-NUCLEO-WB55 pack.
 MCU: STM32WB55RGV6U (VFQFPN68 package).
 This board is further referred as "a BLE peripheral" and acts as a GATT server.
 The MCU is further referred as the STM32WB55.
-### BLE Central
+### Central
 A smartphone based on the Android OS.
 This node is futher referred as "a central" or as "a base station".
 The ST BLE Sensor application (available at the Android Play Store) is installed on the smartphone.
 The base station plays the role of a GATT client.

 ## Configuration